Arizona State vs. SMU: Sportsbook promo codes, odds, spread, over/under - December 6

 Arizona State vs. SMU: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 6

-The Arizona State Sun Devils (5-2) welcome in the SMU Mustangs (6-3) after victories in three home games in a row.
-It starts at 10:00 PM ET on Wednesday, December 6, 2023.
+The Arizona State Sun Devils (5-2) will look to continue a three-game winning run when hosting the SMU Mustangs (6-3) on Wednesday, December 6, 2023 at Desert Financial Arena.
+This contest is at 10:00 PM ET on Fox Sports 1.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Arizona State vs. SMU matchup.
+In this article, you can see the spread and odds across multiple sportsbooks for the Arizona State vs. SMU matchup.

 Arizona State vs. SMU Game Info